Last update: October, 2007

 As discussed in the Thai section below, nine tenths of what you'll learn here is applicable to Thai, and you can combine what you'll learn in this section with the Burmese (above) to try to sort out Shan, Lanna, and Lao-Tham scripts.

-In future, I may or may not find time to publish a more extensive article on this subject, so, for the time being, I'll provide the following observations in brief.
+In future, I may or may not find time to publish a more extensive article on this subject; for the time being, I'll provide the following observations in brief.

 Tertiary patterns of simplification of geminate morphemes, and substitution of dental sounds for retroflexes, etc., are pretty well self-evident, and are not much worse than the attempts of Europeans to pronounce Sanskrit.